Skip to content

 In this chapter we focus on what 2-legged (app-to-service) tokens can do: OSS (Object Storage Service), the file storage layer of APS.
 With a 2-legged token you can create buckets, list them, and manage objects.
 No user login needed, and it works on the free tier.

-We build aps-server.js, run it on port 3001, and connect VS Code Copilot directly to it, alongside your existing server.js.
+We build a standalone APS MCP server, run it on port 3001, and connect VS Code Copilot directly to it, alongside your existing workshop server.
 This demonstrates MCP's one-to-many architecture: a single client (VS Code Copilot) connects to multiple independent MCP servers and sees all their tools as one unified set.

 Set Up Credentials